tonytw1/osm-jigsaw/osm-jigsaw-parser/README.md

 The graph produced in the previous step is formatted as nodes with parents; nodes with children is actually more useful to the consuming app and can be represented in a more compact format.
-Read the graph and invert into.
+Read the graph and invert it into a new file.

 `new-zealand-230705.graphv2.pbf`